 Don't yet have a forest friend?
 Find easy directions below, or just take a favorite stuffed animal on the journey!

-Promote empathy: Invite your child to tell you about their forest friend or stuffed animal.
+Invite your child to tell you about their forest friend or stuffed animal.
 What is their name?
 How are they feeling today?
 What do they like to eat?
 Where do they like to sleep?
 How does their friend like to play?
+Does forest friend like big, wild adventures?
+Or cozy, quiet activities?

 - Show your forest friend a special spot: Head outside to introduce forest friend to one of your child’s favorite outdoor spots.
 Does your child have a favorite tree to show their forest friend?
 Favorite flower?
 Favorite hideout or place to swing, jump or climb?